ClintJang/JWSWebViewSample/README.md

 - This is the default project swift.
 You can also test with objective-c by adding an objective-c source inside.
 Public data was managed by appdelegate.swift.

+- It is easy to check the execution result of UIWebView and WKWebView.

 # Info
 ## Result Image